hereishd/K8S_Tools/ArgoCD/readme.md

 * **argocd-repo-server-...**: Used to communicate with the version control system that we are using to store ou manifests.
 (ArgoCD only supports GIT based version control systems).
 * **argocd-server-...**: Basically, this is the API server of ArgoCD.
 It is reponsible for letting you interact with Argo CD via the CLI or web UI. (takes all the requests from the users).

+## Install ArgoCD CLI
+The instruction to install the ArgoCD CLI can be found on in [the ArgoCD official documentation](https://argo-cd.readthedocs.io/en/stable/cli_installation/).
+Choose the option that suits you depending on you OS.

 ## Practical example
 It is now time to try ArgoCD.<br/>
 For this, ArgoCD itself maintains repositorys with example apps to allow us to practice with ArgoCD.
 Here is the url: [https://github.com/argoproj/argocd-example-apps](https://github.com/argoproj/argocd-example-apps).<br/>